Brentwood Union School District Budget Newsletter

 Each year, mandated and automatic increases have to be accounted for in the budget.
 These are costs that the district incurs without choice.
 These include state retirement plan increases, special education cost increases, disability and Medicare increases, Insurance premium increases, increases in utility prices, transportation cost increases as well as step and column increases to employee salaries based on negotiated salary schedules.
 In addition, districts negotiate with multiple employee groups each year for salary, benefits and other contractual items that often have additional costs.

-Mandated cost increases often outpace revenue increases to the district causing deficit spending or the need for budget reductions.
+Mandated cost increases often outpace revenue increases to the district causing deficit spending and will eventually lead to the need for budget reductions.